ngocuong0105/dendron-wiki/vault/journal.Leetcode.md

 some I am able to do by myself.
 Had one hard asked during interview and managed to finish in 40 minutes with working solution.

 In summary: for now I am on descent coding level for interviews.
 For competitive programming, its another story...
 In leetcode I manged to be in top 2% with 2000+ rating, but in codeforces I would be blown out by those guys.

+# Plans for the future
+Ideally I would become a descent competitive programmer in 1-2 years (written in August 2022).
+Need to:
+- do more leetcode competitions
+- learn more advanced topics in CLRS
+- take the MIT advance courses for algorithms and data structures
+- learn C++
+- start codeforces
+- join Google/Facebook coding jams

+Two years later Oct 2024 I haven't become a competitive programmer.
+- I've bruteforced Leetcode and focused on quantity over quantity [MISTAKE]
+- Now I'm trying to change that and I really spend time on solving hard problems, thiinking on them and solving them more than one time

 **23.07.2022**